Land Rover LR2 Insurance Rates

 Price estimates by individual coverage:

-Price estimates include $500 physical damage deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and LR2 trim levels.
+Includes $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and LR2 models.

 Price Range from Low to High

-For a driver in their 40's, Land Rover LR2 insurance prices range from as low as $526 for liability-only coverage to a high of $2,404 for a driver required to buy high-risk insurance.
+For an average driver, Land Rover LR2 insurance prices go from the low end price of $526 for basic liability insurance to a high rate of $2,404 for a policy for a high-risk driver.

 Geographic Price Range